Highlander (franchise): Comics

 The Highlander comic book series from Dynamite Entertainment followed Connor MacLeod after his battle with the Kurgan in New York, adopting the television series idea that this wasn't the final battle for the Prize because many immortals still existed on Earth.
 It was followed by a miniseries acting as a prequel to the original film, Highlander: Way of the Sword, and a miniseries explaining the Kurgan's past before meeting Connor MacLeod, Highlander Origins: The Kurgan.

 In 2015, Emerald Star Comics released Highlander 3030, written by Lennit Williams and Matt Kelly.
-The comic was an officially licensed story following the adventures of Connor MacLeod in a far-off dystopian future, and even received social media support from the official Highlander account on Facebook.
+The comic was an officially licensed story following the adventures of Duncan MacLeod in a far-off dystopian future, and even received social media support from the official Highlander account on Facebook.
 Highlander 3030 only had one issue digitally released and was poorly received by critics.
 In an interview on the podcast Ten Cent Takes, Kelly confirmed the comic had production problems, including the initial artist having to drop out due to health issues and Davis-Panzer Productions demanding replacement artist Dan Goodfellow draw the book in a style that wasn't his own.
 As such, the book was a financial failure and Emerald Star Comics went out of business soon after.

 In 2017, IDW Publishing published the miniseries Highlander: The American Dream, which also served as a prequel to the first Highlander film.